jeremyschulman/netcfgbu/docs/config-ssh-jumphost.md

-# Configuratiion for Use with Jump Hosts
+# Configuration for Use with Jump Hosts

 *Added in 0.5.0*